Asian Children’s Writers & Illustrators Conference (ACWIC)

 - Masterclass on Business Narrative (8 – 9 Sept 2009)

 The Book Council organised numerous book clubs to create opportunities for writers, illustrators and publishers to meet and mingle with their readers and to introduce new works to the public.
 All Singapore-based authors, illustrators and publishers were welcomed to take up a book club slot.
 Book clubs from 2006 – 2014.

 Read to Lead

-This book club discusses the works of self-improvement authors, management gurus and successful entrepreneurs and managers.
-Meeting once every two months at the Jurong Regional Library, Read to Lead is co-organised by the Book Council and the National Library Board.
-Join us on a journey of knowledge, imagination, aspiration and discovery as we plump the insights of motivational speakers and noted business leaders.
+This book club discussed the works of self-improvement authors, management gurus and successful entrepreneurs and managers.
+Meeting once every two months at the Jurong Regional Library, Read to Lead was co-organised by the Book Council and the National Library Board.
+It was a journey of knowledge, imagination, aspiration and discovery as we plumped the insights of motivational speakers and noted business leaders.

 Another joint initiative by the Book Council and the National Library Board, this book club used to meet at the library@orchard and the discussions centered on Asian works.
 This book club has since stopped meeting with the closure of the library@orchard.
 Take a look at the books discussed during the past sessions.